dimbam/master_thesis/README.md

 Otherwise, to start them manually, from the project's main folder(modify the paths with your path):

+First in the root folder run:
+npm install

 To start the form:
 npm run dev